Chef and Entrepreneur Rochelle Huppin Fleck ’87, Fashion in the Kitchen

 CIA Alumni Bio

-Rochelle Huppin, founder and president of the Chicago, IL-based Chefwear, Inc., believes that chefs uniforms were born out of practicality and have always been an important facet of the profession.
+Rochelle Huppin Fleck, director of Violet Cooking School and Shop and the founder and former president of Chefwear, Inc., believes that chefs uniforms were born out of practicality and have always been an important facet of the profession.
 The double-breasted front panel jacket allows a chef to enter the dining room or service looking presentable.
 The hounds-tooth pattern acts as a camouflage.
-Today, the growing number of open kitchens brings even more attention to the chef uniform.
-Customers want to see the chef and it’s important that they look professional.

 Growing up in Spokane, WA, the young Rochelle had her heart set on moving to Paris to study cooking, but her parents suggested she attend college in the United States first and then go to culinary school.
 During her senior year at UCLA, she tended the herb garden and spent time in the kitchen at the Hotel Bel-Air, re-igniting her desire for a culinary career.
 So, after earning her bachelor’s degree with honors from UCLA, she went on to attend The Culinary Institute of America in Hyde Park, NY.